Velveting Chicken Breasts

 Ever notice how the chicken in stir fry at your favorite Chinese restaurant is incredibly tender?
 It’s because they tenderize chicken using a simple method called “velveting.”

-Chicken can be stored in the refrigerator for a few hours before adding it to your recipe, and it only takes a couple of minutes to finish cooking.
+Chicken can be stored in the refrigerator for up to one hour before adding it to your recipe, and it only takes a couple of minutes to finish cooking.

 Velveting Chicken Breast, Chinese Restaurant-Style